 If your site accompanies your business or organization and you already have a branding package, make sure the site reflects that.

 If your company also has printed materials, such as brochures, leaflets, or business cards for promotion, use the same fonts and colors of your site.
 When it comes to fonts, our rich built-in library will cover you for the majority of widely-used fonts.
 If the font is not available, you can use Google fonts or even embed your custom font on the site using @font-face technology.

-To change the global font, in the left panel, click Design, and then click Global Text.
+To change the theme font, in the left panel, click Theme, and then click Text.

 Make sure your logo is in the header of your site.
 For most templates, you will just need to update the default logo of the template with your own one.
 Check both the header and the footer of your site.

 For some templates, you have the option to upload a larger image on desktop and a crispier, smaller version of it on mobile.
 This means that you need to update the logo separately for each device layout.